CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/adjusttool.md

 Click on the text above the button (e.g. "PIT") to display other screens superimposed on the current adjustment screen.

-(Cannot be used in Talk Track or Audio Track.)
+(It cannot be used in the Talk Track or Audio Track.)

 ![overlay item](images/adjusttool_2.png)